tisha-statcs/kabaddi-player-valuation/Problem_3_Player_Value.md

 ## Digital Asset Value V_D(t)

-Digital asset value represents economic value created through:
+Digital asset value represents the value created by a player through digital platforms outside live matches.
-- proprietary digital rights,
-- digital collectibles,
-- performance-linked digital initiatives.

-This component allows the model to incorporate modern revenue channels that evolve alongside fan engagement.
+This includes online content, digital collectibles, and fan engagement in digital ecosystems.
+In leagues exploring Web3-based initiatives, this component can also capture value created through player linked digital assets.

+Although both commercial value and digital asset value relate to fan engagement, they represent different sources of value.
+Commercial value is driven by live matches and reflects revenue from viewership and merchandise during a season.
+Digital asset value captures player-related digital engagement that can continue outside live matches and persist over time.

 ---